lienzhuzhu/lienzhuzhu.github.io/content/blog/lfd/lfd-3.md

 ### 10. [b]

-Convince yourself that the concentric circles case is just the $1$-interval revolved around $360\degree$.
+Convince yourself that the concentric circles case is just the $1$-interval revolved around $360$ degrees.